opencave/lintool/README.md

 ## License

-openHoles is licensed under the Apache License 2.0.
-Refer to [LICENSE](https://github.com/openholes/bencode/blob/main/LICENSE) for more details.
+opencave is licensed under the Apache License 2.0.
+Refer to [LICENSE](https://github.com/opencave/bencode/blob/main/LICENSE) for more details.